-7 Discussion
+9 Discussion

-The generation of the synchrotron radiation by the planar magnetron, forms the analogue of the wiggler and undulator generation of radiation [13].
+We have described the generation of the synchrotron radiation by the planar magnetron.
+The planar magnetron has its origin in the circular magnetron invented by the Czech inventor Záćek (1924).
+The planar magnetron generation of radiation is the analogue of the wiggler and undulator generation of radiation (Winick, 1987).
 However, while the wiggler and undulator radiators needs the high-energy electrons from additional accelerator, the planar magnetron works with electrons which are accelerated by own magnetic and electric fields.
 The acceleration depends on the intensity of electric field, and, the curvature of trajectory depends also on the magnetic field.
-The spectrum of the magnetron radiation in system S' moving with the drift velocity $v{drift} = cE_y/H$, is the spectrum of the synchrotron radiation of N electrons moving along the circles of the same radius.
+The spectrum of the magnetron radiation in system S' moving with the drift velocity $v{drift} = cE_u/H$, is the spectrum of the synchrotron radiation of N electrons moving along the circles of the same radius.
 According to the special theory of relativity, there is only the magnetic field in the system S'.
 MAGFEL works with the single electron on the trajectory, or, with many electrons on one trajectory, or many trajectories.
 In case of many electrons the radiation can be very intensive.
-The merit of the MAGFEL is in small size with regard to the large synchrotrons.
-On the other hand the opening angle of radiation is not so small as in the synchrotron because electrons in MAGFEL are nonrelativistic.
+The merit of the MAGFEL is in small size with regard to the large synchrotrons (LHC).
+On the other hand the opening angle of radiation is not so small as in the synchrotron because electrons in MAGFEL are non-relativistic.
 The small opening angle is possible only for high energy electrons.
-According to Winick [13], if an electron is given a total energy 5 GeV, the opening angle over which synchrotron radiation is emitted is only 0.0001 radian, or about 0.006 degree.
+According to Winick (Winick, 1987), if an electron is given a total energy 5 GeV, the opening angle over which synchrotron radiation is emitted is only 0.0001 radian, or about 0.006 degree.
 This can be regarded as a beam with the nearly parallel rays.
 This is practically the same as the laser beam situation.
 The wave length of the magnetronic photons is from zero to infinity.

 If we want to produce maximal energy of photons at the very short length of photons, then we must apply in MAGFEL very high magnetic field and very high voltage.
 If we use high-frequency high-voltage alternate current generated by the Tesla transformer, then we must also alternate the magnetic field in order to keep the motion of electrons in one direction.
 This can be easily realized, because the x(t) is invariant with regard the simultaneous alternating the electric and magnetic field, as we can see: